The Scene

 df$sleep

 The code above displays the raw data from the sleep column, which doesn’t tell us much in the way of trends or patterns.
 Note: the numbers in brackets at the start of each row are NOT part of the data, they mark the position of the data point in the list.
-For instance, the 2nd row of the print out starts with [20], which just indicates that the first data entry on this row (6.0) is the 20th data point in the column.
+For instance, if a row of the print out starts with [10], then the data point after [10] is the 10th entry in the list.

 We can summarize these data with a frequency plot which we call a histogram.
 See the basic data visualization tuturial for details on making histograms look sharp.